 I graduated from the University of California, Santa Barbara with a BS in Environmental Studies with a concentration in ecology.
 I love nature and the outdoors, and Santa Barbara was the perfect place to expand my knowledge in this area.
 I also studied abroad in Cape Town, South Africa, which allowed me to expand my limits both academically and culturally.
 I love teaching, art, being outdoors, and learning new things!
 I am working towards eventually becoming an art teacher.

-University of California-Santa Barbara - Bachelors, Environmental Studies
+Undergraduate Degree: University of California-Santa Barbara - Bachelors, Environmental Studies

 What is your teaching philosophy?

 There is no right or wrong way of teaching.
 Each student is unique in the way he or she learns, and the most successful way to teach is to understand the student's strengths, weaknesses, and personality.

 What might you do in a typical first session with a student?

 Before jumping into academics, I like to first get to know my students.
 What do they like to do for fun?
 Do they like school?
 What is their favorite subject?
 We might chat for a bit, and then do an assessment to see what my goals for them are and what their goals for themselves are.
 Then we might do some practice lessons so I can see how they learn and where they need help the most.